rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 	# audio is easy with alsa drivers and such
 	apk add alsa-utils alsa-utils-doc alsa-lib alsaconf alsa-ucm-conf
 	# read more about alsa here: https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture

 	# to change shell we need libuser
 	apk add libuser
 	# Alpine uses ash as default shell but we might want bash
 	apk add bash

-	# Ok, done with apk for now
+	# OK, done with apk for now

 	touch /etc/login.defs
 	# make sure /etc/default is around